Output Analog Brass and Winds – Organic Synthesis

-If someone suggested to you that it was a good idea to take classically recorded orchestral brass and woodwind samples and then to morph, squash, stretch and chop them into unrecognisable synthetic sounds you would think them slightly mad.
-Since Output are the same company that was responsible for the spectacular Rev a few years back, where the entire library played samples backwards, it is no surprise that their subsequent product releases continue to push boundaries.
+(Review updated May 2021 ) If someone suggested to you that it was a good idea to take classically recorded orchestral brass and woodwind samples and then morph squash, stretch and chop them into unrecognisable synthetic sounds you might think them slightly mad.
+Since Output is the same company that was responsible for the spectacular Rev a few years back, where the entire library played samples backwards, it is no surprise that their subsequent product releases continue to push boundaries.

 Anything new from these guys promises to be groundbreaking, so I’m excited to explore the new library created by one of the most innovative developers in the game right now.
 Their website and promotional material are prime examples of how branding is done well and I expect the software to stand up to its own hype.

-Analog Brass and Winds is a Native Instruments Kontakt based library similar to Analog Strings released last year.
+Output Analog Brass and Winds is a Native Instruments Kontakt-based library similar to Analog Strings released last year.
 The interface features the same layout and workflow, with only cosmetic changes to reflect the new sample sources.
-Analog Brass and Winds works with the free Kontakt player and only requires 7 gigabytes of hard drive space with some rather low CPU requirements, so we’re off to a great start.
+Analog Brass and Winds work with the free Kontakt player and only requires 7 gigabytes of hard drive space with some rather low CPU requirements, so we’re off to a great start.

 The 18-piece brass and 18-piece woodwind ensembles were recorded specifically for the library, focusing more on interesting and unusual phrases rather than traditional shorts and longs.
 In addition, a bunch of analogue synths and interesting vintage effect processors have been used to produce a rather eclectic curation of core samples to choose from.

 At the bottom of the GUI is the twin sample player area, present globally throughout the instrument.
-Here you will see the two sample engines, each with their own grid style browser, tuning controls and loop settings.
+Here you will see the two sample engines, each with its own grid-style browser, tuning controls and loop settings.

 Without even delving further into the synth, the front page offers quite a flexible number of controls to morph and wreck the samples.
 Swapping out samples is as easy as clicking the sample name and choosing another presented in a grid browser.

-The edit section is where its possible to modify the envelopes for each of the sample engines.
-Though these controls will be familiar to seasoned synth users, they contain a couple of unique features.
+The edit section is where it’s possible to modify the envelopes for each of the sample engines.
+Though these controls will be familiar to seasoned synth users, Output offers a couple of really unique features.

-Flutter controls are used to create tremolo type vibrato with a lot more control over amount and depth than you would normally see.
+Flutter controls are used to create tremolo-type vibrato with a lot more control over the amount and depth than you would normally see.

 Most interesting is the clever ‘colour’ control, oddly hidden away in the advanced menu.
-This control transposes the samples up or down, then offsetting the keyboard to compensate for pitch, offering some really interesting and varied results.
-It can be a little hit and miss to find an exact timbre, depending on the sample you’re applying it to, but some really dramatic shifts can be heard, particularly on natural brass and wind samples.
+This control transposes the samples up or down, then offsets the keyboard to compensate for pitch, offering some really interesting and varied results.
+It can be a little hit-and-miss to find an exact timbre, depending on the sample you’re applying it to, but some really dramatic shifts can be heard, particularly on natural brass and wind samples.

 Generally, taking the level lower slows the sample and darkens the sound, higher speeds it up and brightens the sound.